 Everyone is talking about the future of work, but rarely listening to the people whose futures are on the line.
-We’re interrupting this conversation with a different take on the digital economy, inequality, climate change and innovation — one that puts workers and their realities at the centre.
+We’re interrupting this conversation with a different take on the digital economy, inequality, climate change, public interest journalism, and innovation — one that puts workers and their realities at the centre.

 Carmen Rojas, Executive Director of The Workers Lab, joined the Toronto Star’s Work and Wealth reporter Sara Mojtehedzadeh for a conversation a week after the inauguration of the US.
 President.
 Carmen shared her perspective on what a Trump presidency means for philanthropy and organizing efforts on decent work south of the border.

 The Workers Lab is based in Oakland, California.
 The Lab combines innovation incubation/acceleration, technical assistance, and startup capital for entrepreneurs who are “changing the rules” about work and transforming the lives of workers.

 The Atkinson Foundation and the Broadbent Institute co-hosted a public lecture by award-winning economist Mariana Mazzucato.
 Mazzucato, author of The Entrepreneurial State: Debunking Public vs. Private Sector Myths.
 She is the Professor in the Economics of Innovation and Public Value at University College London (UCL), and Director of UCL’s Institute for Innovation and Public Purpose.
 She won the New Statesmen/Sheffield Political Economy Research Institute (SPERI) Prize in Political Economy for her work on the entrepreneurial state and smart growth.

 We collaborated on this background paper challenging Canadian perceptions of public investment in innovation and inspired by Mazzucato’s work.